 See how well Burton’s blanching technique works in the video below:

-How to Blanch in the Microwave
+How to blanch green beans in the microwave

 Although we usually think microwaves make cooking faster, blanching actually takes a few minutes longer because of the lack of direct heat.
 However, it’ll still get the job done pretty quick.
+Here’s how: